Command and control structure of the European Union: Strategic level

-All civilian missions are directed on the strategic level by the Civilian Planning and Conduct Capability (CPCC), a directorate of the External Action Service (EEAS) in Brussels, Belgium.
-The Director of the CPCC acts as Civilian Operation Commander (Civ OpCdr).
+All civilian missions are directed on the strategic level by the Civilian Operations Headquarters (CivOpsHQ), formerly called the Civilian Planning and Conduct Capability (CPCC), a directorate of the External Action Service (EEAS) in Brussels, Belgium.
+The Director of the CivOpsHQ acts as Civilian Operation Commander (Civ OpCdr).

 Operational level

-The CPCC directs the subordinate Head of Mission (HoM), who administers the mission on the operational level.
+The CivOpsHQ directs the subordinate Head of Mission (HoM), who administers the mission on the operational level.